 It is important to say that the report contains only conclusions and proposals.
 These are:

 - The Earnings Trigger should be maintained at £10,000

 - The QEBs should remain linked with the National Insurance thresholds (Lower and Upper Earnings Limit)

-There will be two pieces of legislation to look out for in early 2018 given that this is a devolved area:
+There will be two pieces of legislation to look out for in early 2019:

 - The Automatic Enrolment (Earnings Trigger and Qualifying Earnings Band) Order 2019 laid by the DWP in Great Britain under provisions in the Pensions Act 2008